 Option 2: all LDVs and MDVs that are certified to the California exhaust emission standards in subsection (d) or (e), as applicable, and are produced and delivered for sale in California and any states or the District of Columbia that have adopted California's criteria pollutant emission standards set forth in this section 1961.4 for that model year pursuant to section 177 of the federal Clean Air Act (42 U.S.C. § 7507).

-A manufacturer that selects compliance Option 2 must notify the Executive Officer of that selection in writing prior to the start of the applicable model year or must comply with Option 1.
+A manufacturer that selects compliance Option 2 must notify the Executive Officer of that selection prior to the start of the applicable model year or must comply with Option 1.
 Once a manufacturer has selected compliance Option 2, that selection also applies for subsequent model years unless the manufacturer selects Option 1 and notifies the Executive Officer of that selection in writing before the start of the applicable model year.

-When a manufacturer is demonstrating compliance using Option 2 for a given model year, the term "in California" as used in this section 1961.4 means California and all states or the District of Columbia that have adopted, under Section 177 of the federal Clean Air Act (42 U.S.C. § 7507),California's criteria pollutant emission standards set forth in this section 1961.4 for that model year.
+When a manufacturer is complying using Option 2 for a given model year, the term "in California" as used in this section 1961.4 means California and all states or the District of Columbia that have adopted, under Section 177 of the federal Clean Air Act (42 U.S.C. § 7507),California's criteria pollutant emission standards set forth in this section 1961.4 for that model year.

-A manufacturer that selects compliance Option 2 must provide, in its end of model year compliance report, separate values for the number of vehicles in each test group produced and delivered for sale in each individual state or the District of Columbia.
+A manufacturer that selects compliance Option 2 must provide, in its end-of-model-year compliance report, separate values for the number of vehicles in each test group produced and delivered for sale in each individual state or the District of Columbia.

 Small Volume Manufacturers